Dmytro-Shvetsov/counterfactual-search/README.md

 This repo is the official implementation of the paper: [COIN: Counterfactual inpainting for weakly supervised semantic segmentation for medical images](https://arxiv.org/coming-soon).

 ## 🤔 Introduction
-Deep learning is dramatically transforming the field of med- ical imaging and radiology, enabling the identification of pathologies in medical images, including CT and X-ray scans.
-However, the perfor- mance of deep learning models, particularly in segmentation tasks, is often limited by the need for extensive annotated datasets.
-To address this challenge, we explore the capabilities of weakly supervised seman- tic segmentation (WSSS) through the lens of Explainable AI (XAI) and the generation of counterfactual explanations.
+Deep learning is dramatically transforming the field of medical imaging and radiology, enabling the identification of pathologies in medical images, including CT and X-ray scans.
+However, the performance of deep learning models, particularly in segmentation tasks, is often limited by the need for extensive annotated datasets.
+To address this challenge, we explore the capabilities of weakly supervised semantic segmentation (WSSS) through the lens of Explainable AI (XAI) and the generation of counterfactual explanations.
 Our novel counterfactual inpainting approach (COIN) flips the predicted classification label from abnormal to normal by using a generative model.
-For instance, if the classifier deems an input medical image X as abnormal, indicating the presence of a pathology, our generative model aims to inpaint the abnor- mal region, thus reversing the classifier’s original prediction label.
+For instance, if the classifier deems an input medical image X as abnormal, indicating the presence of a pathology, our generative model aims to inpaint the abnormal region, thus reversing the classifier’s original prediction label.
 The approach enables us to produce precise segmentations for pathologies without depending on pre-existing segmentation masks.
 Crucially, we utilize image-level labels, which are substantially easier to acquire than creating detailed segmentation masks.
 We demonstrate the effectiveness of our method by segmenting synthetic targets and actual kidney tumors from CT images acquired from Tartu University Hospital in Estonia.
-Our findings indicate that COIN greatly surpasses established attribu- tion methods, such as RISE, ScoreCAM, and LayerCAM, as well as an alternative counterfactual explanation method introduced by Singla et al. This evidence suggests that COIN is a promising approach for seman- tic segmentation of tumors in CT images, and presents a step forward in making deep learning applications more accessible and effective in healthcare, where annotated data is scarce.
+Our findings indicate that COIN greatly surpasses established attribution methods, such as RISE, ScoreCAM, and LayerCAM, as well as an alternative counterfactual explanation method introduced by Singla et al. This evidence suggests that COIN is a promising approach for semantic segmentation of tumors in CT images, and presents a step forward in making deep learning applications more accessible and effective in healthcare, where annotated data is scarce.